ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

         "DataDir": "RavenData"
     }

-And this is probably what you will change it to if you decide to setup manually:
+This is likely what you will change it to if you decide to setup manually:

     {
         "ServerUrl": "http://127.0.0.1:8080",